MK-ayaz/electron-next/README.md

-i just planning for VS Code Editor if some one interasting into contact with me &#xe158;ayaz93872@gmail.com
+i just planning for VS Code Editor if some one interasting into it contact with me 💌 ayaz93872@gmail.com

 ---